chicken stir fry served over rice in a black bowl with chop sticks

 Want a meatless meal?

-You can serve this stir fry without chicken for a delicious meatless meal, or a tasty vegetable side dish.
-If you are not adding the chicken, skip the next section and go right to adding the sauce.
+You can serve this stir fry without chicken for a delicious meatless meal or a tasty vegetable side dish.

 Time to add the chicken

-Before adding the chicken to the skillet, add the rest of the sesame oil.
 Your skillet is pretty full at this point, and you need to cook the chicken evenly, so continue to move your ingredients around frequently.
-If you find the ingredients in the skillet are no longer sizzling after the chicken has been added, turn the heat up until you hear it sizzling again, then bring the heat back down to medium high.
-Maintaining a sizzle is important.
-You need the chicken to cook fast to keep it moist and tender.
-If they chicken is allowed to cook slowly, it will steam instead of sauté and become chewy and tasteless.
+If you find your ingredients are no longer sizzling after the chicken has been added, turn the heat up until you hear it sizzling again, then bring the heat back down to medium high.

 Chicken should always be cooked thoroughly.
 Cut it with a fork to make sure there is no pink in the middle.
 Be vigilant in checking, don’t overcook the chicken.
 Overcooked chicken breast is very dry.